-Hybrid mattresses are mattresses that combine a steel coil support system with other types of foam in their construction.
-A hybrid mattress may incorporate one or more types of foam within their construction.
+These Hybrid mattresses are mattresses that combine a steel coil support system with other types of foam in their construction.
+A hybrid mattress may incorporate one or more types of foam into its construction.

-They can also incorporate foam that contains gel in them.
-Hybrid mattresses offer a little of everything with the combinations of build materials.
-They do so while maintaining the comfort levels of a classic inner spring mattress.
+They can also incorporate foam that contains gel.
+Hybrid mattresses offer a little of everything with their combinations of materials.
+They do so while maintaining the comfort levels of a classic innerspring mattress.